 Level A Readers

 All About Danny Lap Book is an A leveled reader, Early Emergent category (Levels A-C).
 Level A titles are good choices for aspiring readers who are just beginning to understand books and the idea that written text conveys meaning.
 These young readers should be able to identify the upper and lower letters of the alphabet and recognize their corresponding sounds.
 Level A readers make predictions about what is happening in the story based on information in the pictures.
-They also self-monitor and self-correct using personal background knowledge.
-Level A titles can also support and encourage students who are struggling or reluctant to read.
+Level A titles can provide support and encourage students who are struggling or reluctant to read.

 Early Emergent Readers